chazu/octree/README.md

 * Ensure that point radius is taken into account when splitting/inserting
 * Refactor insertion so that non-leaf nodes contain points which intersect with more than one child octant (see above)
 * collectPoints should include own points as well as childrens'
+* Speed test for large octree (size of solar system)